Sam Gabor Counsel

 Sam Gabor

-Sam Gabor is counsel in Gowling WLG's Calgary office.
-He has a longstanding litigation and solicitor practice focused in restructuring, insolvency and bankruptcy law.
-Sam is called to the bar in Alberta, Saskatchewan and Manitoba, and practices across the prairies.
+Sam has a longstanding litigation and solicitor practice focused on debtor-creditor, restructuring, insolvency and bankruptcy law.
+Sam is called to the bar in Alberta, Saskatchewan and Manitoba, and practises across the Canadian prairie provinces.
+Sam has built a strong reputation for working collaboratively with others, while also ardently advocating on behalf of his clients.

-Sam has acted on behalf of secured lenders, court-appointed officers (such as receivers, trustees and proposal trustees), borrowers, and other interested parties in lending scenarios.
-He provides advice in court-appointed receivership and interim receivership proceedings, enforcement matters, personal property security matters, Bankruptcy and Insolvency Act Division 1 proposals, CCAA proceedings, and liquidations, among other insolvency scenarios.
-Sam has acted on matters across various industries including real estate, technology, agriculture, retail, construction, oil & gas, medical/dental and transportation.
+Sam has acted on behalf of numerous stakeholders in lending scenarios, including secured lenders, court-appointed officers (such as receivers, trustees, proposal trustees and monitors), borrowers, and other interested parties.
+He provides advice in court-appointed receivership and interim receivership proceedings, CCAA restructurings, out of court restructurings, Bankruptcy and Insolvency Act proposals, personal property security matters, debt enforcement proceedings, liquidations, distressed purchases, debtor-in-possession financings, and other lending scenarios.

 Career & Recognition